 This is one of my top tips.
 If you can get one of the first trains of the day, you can be in Bologna before breakfast, meaning you can really make the most of your time in the city.

-Another reason for starting early in the summer particularly is that it can get really hot later in the day.
-If you start early, you can slow down and seek shade when the heat is at its peak around lunch and in the afternoon.
+If you are visiting in the summer, another reason for starting early is that it can get really hot later in the day.
+Start early so that you can slow down and seek shade when the heat is at its peak around lunch and in the afternoon.

 Consider joining a guided tour of the historic center

-Joining a tour of the historic center can really provide some insight and enrich your trip, which is even more important when you only have one day in Bologna.
+Joining a tour of the historic center can really provide some insight and enrich your day trip to Bologna, which is even more important when you only have one day in Bologna.

-This Guided Walking Tour of the Historic Center of Bologna is one example – it’s the tour my friends and I took as soon as we arrived in Bologna and we enjoyed it.
+I recommend this Guided Walking Tour of the Historic Center of Bologna – It’s the tour my friend and I took as soon as we arrived in Bologna and we enjoyed it.
 It’s a small group tour that explores the heart of Bologna at a relaxed pace.
 You’ll discover the Quadrilatero, the Piazza Maggiore, the Two Towers, Fountain of Neptune and other sights along the way.

 Some tours also offer skip-the-line tickets as part of the tour, which really adds value.